Kobytes/baobab-python/README.md

 1. Run `baobab.py` to start.
 2. Enter the MySQL host and user details.
-3. Select or input the path to your `rockyou.txt` wordlist.
+3. Select or input the path to your `rockyou.txt` or any other wordlist.
+4. Choose your bruteforce mode wisely between "Chill", "Normal" and "Aggressive".
-4. Click "Start Brute-Force" to initiate.
+5. Click "Start Brute-Force" to initiate.
-5. Monitor progress in the log and progress bar.
+7. Monitor progress in the log and progress bar.

 ## 💬 Contributing